pstaender/giana-sisters-lost-levels/README.md

 # Giana Sisters
 ## "The lost Levels" on C64

-Back in 1989 the two german programmers **Sandy** and **Prof. Knibble** hacked the Rainbow Arts C64 release "Giana Sisters".
+Back in 1989 two german programmers **Sandy** and **Prof. Knibble** hacked the C64 game "The Great Giana Sisters".

-They programmed a [Giana Sisters Construction Kit](http://www.c64-wiki.de/index.php/Das_Gianna-Sisters_Construction-Kit) which enabled the user to build custom levels of the "Giana Sisters" game.
+They programmed a [Giana Sisters Construction Kit](http://www.c64-wiki.de/index.php/Das_Gianna-Sisters_Construction-Kit) which made possible to build custom levels.
 Unfortunately they could not officially release the software due to copyright and legal issues.
 Until today there is missing a working "level packager" who could build a working game of the contrsuction kit generated levels.

-The following "Giana Sisters" clones exists which are build with the construction kit:
+The following "Giana Sisters" clones exists which are build by Sandy or Prof. Knibble with the construction kit:

   * Gittys Dreams (I & II)
   * Gittys News & Gittys News +